• Skip to primary navigation

 Notes

-• Store-bought pie crust can be used instead if desired.
+• Store-bought pie crust: Can be used instead if desired.
 This recipe uses about 1 and ⅓ store bought pie crusts.

-• Leftover pies will keep for 4 to 5 days in a tightly sealed container in the refrigerator.
+• Storage: Leftover pies will keep for 4 to 5 days in a tightly sealed container in the refrigerator.
 Fruit pies can be stored at room temperature for up to 2 days, as long as the filling includes sugar (which acts as a preservative).

-• Egg wash can be substituted with heavy cream.
+• Egg wash: Can be substituted with heavy cream.

 Nutrition Estimate